 e.
 Create a response schedule and content.

-VIII.
+IX.
 Promote with discount campaigns

 In addition to the early bird prices, I strongly advise you to use discount coupons.
 As we all used to receive discounts on e-commerce platforms, I had a good experience with it and am aware of how easily it attracts and converts potential attendees.